-1. Prioritizing health, safety, and functional defects over appearance

-Residents' health and safety should be the top priority when it comes to housing.
-By prioritizing these aspects, NSPIRE ensures that affordable housing units are safe and functional for residents to live in.
-Also, by prioritizing health, safety, and functional defects over appearance, NSPIRE discourages landlords from neglecting necessary repairs and maintenance in favor of minor cosmetic improvements.
+- 1. Prioritizing health, safety, and functional defects over appearance - Residents' health and safety should be the top priority when it comes to housing. - By prioritizing these aspects, NSPIRE ensures that affordable housing units are safe and functional for residents to live in. - NSPIRE discourages landlords from neglecting necessary repairs and maintenance in favor of minor cosmetic improvements.

-2. Focusing on the areas where residents spend the most time: their units.

-By focusing on the units where residents spend most of their time, NSPIRE ensures that the most critical aspects of residents' living conditions are given the highest priority.
-The condition of the units can have a significant impact on the quality of life for residents, so NSPIRE's focus on unit inspections ensures that defects that directly affect residents' living conditions are identified and remedied promptly.
+- 2. Focusing on the areas where residents spend the most time: their units. - NSPIRE ensures that the most critical aspects of residents' living conditions are given the highest priority. - The condition of the units can have a significant impact on the quality of life for residents - NSPIRE's focus on unit inspections ensures that defects that directly affect residents' living conditions are identified and remedied promptly.